-We and our numerous partners are committed to providing high-quality educational materials that will supplement knowledge for survivors, advocates, and all of those who are committed to ending sexual violence.
-If you are looking for a resource that is not listed on this page or if you have suggestions for resources that we should provide, please contact us at [email protected] or (801) 746-0404.
+We are committed to providing high-quality educational materials that will supplement knowledge for survivors, advocates, and all of those who are committed to ending sexual violence.
+If you are looking for unlisted resources or if you have suggestions for resources that we should provide, please contact us at [email protected] or (801) 746-0404.

-The Utah Sexual Violence Crisis Line is a safe, confidential service offered to sexual violence survivors anywhere in the state.
-When you call the 24-hour sexual violence crisis line you’ll be routed to a local UCASA affiliate organization in your area based on the first six digits of your phone number.
+The Utah Sexual Violence Crisis Line is a safe, confidential service offered to survivors of sexual violence anywhere in the state.
+When you call the 24-hour sexual violence crisis line, you’ll be routed to a local UCASA affiliate organization in your area, based on the first six digits of your phone number.

 The dedicated advocates and providers who answer calls to the hotline are our partners, affiliates, and member programs.
 Many of the advocates who staff the phone lines are trained by us and are part of the larger UCASA family.
-In order to be allowed to take calls from the crisis, line affiliates must agree to uphold strict confidentiality standards to protect the privacy of every caller.
+To be allowed to take calls from the crisis, line affiliates must agree to uphold strict confidentiality standards to protect the privacy of every caller.

-Professional staff and certified volunteers provide 24-hour care and support to sexual violence survivors, their loved ones, and their wider network of supporters and allies in a variety of languages.
+Professional staff and certified volunteers provide 24-hour care and support to sexual violence survivors, their loved ones, and their broader network of supporters and allies in a variety of languages.

-Calling the 24-hour Crisis Line gives you access to a range of free services including:- Confidential support from a trained advocate
+Calling the 24-hour Crisis Line gives you access to a range of free services.

-Utah is working to test all previously unsubmitted sexual assault kits and wants to provide survivors information pertaining to their sexual assault case.
+Utah is working to test all previously un-submitted sexual assault kits and wants to provide survivors information about their sexual assault case.
 Those survivors who would like information about their sexual assault kit can contact the information line or email the SAKI Victim Advocate.
-As testing progresses, we want to provide survivors an opportunity to receive information on their own terms.
+As testing progresses, we want to provide survivors an opportunity to receive information on their terms.

 The Utah Sexual Assault Kit Information Line's hours are Monday through Thursday from 7:00 am - 5:30 pm.